-- Why is it important to establish an Executive Leadership Development Program?
+- Why is the Executive Leadership Development Program important?

-- Who will organize and manage the ELDP?
+- Who organizes and manages the ELDP?

 - Which insular governments can participate?

 2. Responsibility of the Insular Areas

 - What is required from the insular governments? - Who is eligible to participate in the ELDP?